patrickjae/patrickjae.github.io/content/teaching/winter_2016_2017/data-modeling-winter-2016.md

 +++
 ## Contents

 This seminar will include an introduction to the wide field of Bayesian modeling.
 We will cover the basics of probabilistic machine learning and then read and discuss different models and techniques for modeling observed data in a Bayesian model.
-This will naturally include Bayesian mixture models and admixture models.
+This will naturally include Bayesian mixture models and models of mixed membership.
 Additional topics include

 - latent variable models
 - the EM algorithm